 - Size: Medium

-Vater Percussion is a well-know brand of drum sticks, practice pads, mallets, and accessories.
-I used to like their sticks, but I found many inconsistencies with matched pairs of drum sticks.
+Vater Percussion is a well-known brand of drumsticks, practice pads, mallets, and accessories.
+I used to like their sticks, but I found many inconsistencies with matched pairs of drumsticks.
 My test would be to lay the sticks on a flat surface and roll them.
 A lot of times, one of the sticks would roll in a circle, indicating the stick is not straight.
 Since this is about their drum gloves, we won’t give them too much slack about my prior experiences.

 The Vater drum gloves are made from synthetic leather.
 Again, these drum gloves have a breathable mesh, as well as backing and elasticated panels on the sides of the fingers.
 They allow for great flexibility, fit, and ventilation.